Clubs, Charities, Action Groups, Political, etc.

 PFRPenistone Footpath Runners

-This long-running (can't resist the pun) and very popular club meets on Tuesdays and Thursdays, 6.30pm at the Football Club, Church View Road.
-They still do runs from the 'Leisure Centre' (sports centre).
+This long-running (can't resist the pun) and very popular club meets on Tuesdays and Thursdays, 6.30pm at Penistone Church Football Club, Church View Road.
+They still do some runs from the 'Leisure Centre' (sports centre) and have a range of accredited races such as the annual 10km race (used to be on Show Day), Thurlstone Chase and other popular races.
 Never call them 'joggers' unless you want a fat lip.
-Website has an interesting section on Penistone history.
+Their website has an interesting section on Penistone history.
+In 2021, they are now supporting 'Couch to 5k' which is a nine-week training scheme to get non-runners off their bottoms and up to speed.

 Penistone & District Riding Club